hzjsxu/clinial_trial/README.md

 print_intervention_output() prints the output in a readable format.

-Thus, some intervented-related information that might be useful are collected.
+Thus, some intervention-related information that might be useful are collected.